flipacholas/Architecture-of-consoles/articles/wii.md

 {{< /figure_img >}}

 {{% inner_markdown %}}
-The Wii maintains full backwards compatibility with Gamecube games even though the original I/O system has changed drastically.
+The Wii maintains full backwards compatibility with Gamecube games even though the I/O system has changed drastically.
 This is because Starlet can be reprogrammed when a Gamecube game is executed to virtually re-map the I/O, just like the original Gamecube would expect to find.

 Additionally, the Real-Time Clock chip includes some spare ROM that stores bitmap fonts (the Latin and Japanese set) used by Gamecube games; and SRAM to save [IPL-related]({{< ref "gamecube#operating-system" >}}) settings.
 {{% /inner_markdown %}}